hhanova/component-dbt-cloud-job-trigger/component_config/component_short_description.md

-dbt is a data transformation tool that enables data analysts and engineers to transform, test and document data in the cloud data warehouse.
+dbt is a data transformation tool that enables data analysts and engineers to transform, test, and document data in a cloud data warehouse.